Biddeferd History, Family Crest & Coats of Arms

-Anglo-Saxon origin and came from when the family lived in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086."
-CITATION[CLOSE]
+The name Biddeferd is of Anglo-Saxon origin and came from when the family lived in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086.
+The former had held the same lands before the Conquest."

 Early Origins of the Biddeferd family